 Aubergine Black Beauty is an organically grown and very populair and early blooming aubergine variety.
 It produces a prolific amount of dark purple, egg-shaped fruits and they grow to about 13 - 14 cm in size.
 The flesh of these aubergines is light yellow and it's flavour is soft and creamy.

-Aubergine is a very healthy and versatile vegetable.
-Aubergine contains a.o.: vitamin B1, B2, B6, B11 and C. And the minerals: sodium, potassium, selenium, calcium, phosphor, iron, magnesium and zinc.
-And a lot of fibres, a tiny amount of fat and carbohydrates and gluten.
-You can cook, bake, stew, steam, cook in the oven, grill, deep-fry, stir-fry, roast, barbecue and fill them with minced meat or rice.
-Make a delicious ratatouille, soup or mixed vegetable dish with aubergine.
-Aubergine is very delicious in combination with: Olive oil, cheese, onions, parsley, basil, potatoes, oregano, beef, lamb, chicken, minced beef, eggs, goat chees, red pepper, pork, coconut, Cayenne pepper, pasta and vegetables like: paprika, lettuce, courgette, tomatoes, peas and leek.
+Aubergine is a very versatile and healthy vegetable.
+Aubergine contains, among other things: vitamins B1, B2, B6, B11 and C. And the minerals: sodium, potassium, selenium, calcium, phosphorus, iron, magnesium and zinc.
+And lots of dietary fibre, low in fat and carbohydrates and gluten.
+You can boil, fry, roast, cook in the oven, stir-fry, barbecue, grill, steam, deep-fry and stuff with, for example, minced meat or rice.
+Aubergine can also be used to make a delicious ratatouille, soup or mixed vegetable dish.
+Aubergine is very tasty in combination with: olive oil, cheese, onions, parsley, basil, potatoes, oregano, beef, lamb, chicken, minced beef, eggs, goat's cheese, red pepper, pork, coconut, garlic, cayenne pepper, pasta and vegetables such as peppers, lettuce, courgettes, tomatoes, peas and leeks.
 Non hardy annual.

 eggplant, bitter apple

 Indoor sowing: end of February - beginning of April

 Germination: 10 - 20 days

 Transplanting when the seedlings are approx. 7½ - 10 cm

 Transplanting outdoors: middle of May - beginning of June

 Plant spacing: 50 - 75 cm

 Planting position: sunny - (heated) Greenhouse